MyhreS/Nightingale/README.md

-# Nightingale
+Nightingale

-A swift app to play hockey music.
-The user should be able to add songs.
-Idealy with spotify but in the short term through mp3 files.
-Furthermore, the user should be able to group them/ tag them.
-The user should also be able to go through the groups/tags/playlists and select which to play.
-The user should  also be able to predifine start time of the songs.
-When a user has selected a song, it should be added to the next song, so he can click play and its played.
+Nightingale is a Swift app designed to play music during ice hockey matches to enhance the game atmosphere.

+The app fetches songs from SoundCloud and presents them to the user in a familiar, streaming-style interface similar to Spotify.
+Instead of traditional playlists, songs are grouped into game-specific playlists such as:
+	•	Goal
+	•	Faceoff

+Each song starts playing from a predefined timestamp, skipping directly to the most energetic or recognizable part of the track.
+This allows instant, high-impact playback that fits the fast pace of a hockey match.

+Features
+	•	Built in Swift
+	•	Uses Firebase for data storage and configuration
+	•	Fetches music from SoundCloud
+	•	Game-event–based playlists
+	•	Precise playback starting points per song